 The more thoroughly a Goat Milk Soap can dry out between uses, the longer it will last.
 You can take several actions to help your soap dry out between use.

 Most important is that you do not allow your soap to sit in a puddle of water.
-Elevate your soap with a soap dish or allow it to hang and dry with a soap saver.
+Elevate your soap with a soap rest or allow it to hang and dry with a soap saver.
 But however you do it, make sure your soap can get airflow and dry out.

 "These are amazing and help my awesome soap last longer and keep its shape.
 Plus it doesn't sit next to other soaps and get their residue on it.
 I love these."